Recruiting is Marketing with a different audience.

 The dissatisfaction rate among lawyers is distressingly high; they’re looking for more, or better, or different.
 And if you showed them that you offer the thing they’ve been looking for and make yourself available to them, they’ll call you.

 But so few firms understand why, or how, to play that game.

-Contact Ross Fishman directly for more information at +1.847.921.7677 or firstname.lastname@example.org
+Contact Ross Fishman directly for more information at +1.847.921.7677 (call or text) or firstname.lastname@example.org.

 For more info, download a free copy of the definitive law firm branding book, “We’re Smart.
 We’re Old.
 And We’re the Best at Everything.
 The World’s First No-BS Guide to Legal Marketing and Branding” available at Amazon here.